migmoroni/Aprendizado-Acelerado-de-Programacao-por-Comparacao-de-Conceitos/README.md

 # Programming-Languages-Comparison-List

-A comparative list of scripting and compiled languages, with a simple code from beginner to intermediate level
+## A comparative list of scripting and compiled languages, with a simple code for beginners in all languages

 33 Languages listed: